SenseNet/sensenet/src/nuget/readme.txt

 5. Install Sense/Net ECM Content Repository database.
 Please make sure that you have access to a SQL Server.
     - open a command line and go to the \Admin\bin folder (added by this package)
-    - execute the installnuget command with the SnAdmin tool (you can specify optional parameters for SQL server and database name)
+    - execute the install-services command with the SnAdmin tool (you can specify optional parameters for SQL server and database name)
         - dataSource: your SQL server instance name (e.g. . or MSSQLSERVER\SQL2016)
         - initialCatalog: database name